Alert Section

 • What industry did they work in and what position did they hold?

 • Did they get a pension paid from government funds?
 This includes the civil service, teachers, armed forces and war widows.
-This does not include the state pension or pension credit
+This does not include the state pension or pension credit.

 • The deceased NHS number from their medical card (if available).

-• A green form to give to the funeral director.
+The Registrar will issue a green form to give to the funeral director.
 If the death has been referred to the coroner and the funeral is a cremation, the equivalent form will be sent by the coroner to your funeral director.

-• A white BD8 form which is to be completed and sent by you to the Department of Work and Pension to stop state pension and other benefits being paid.
+A white BD8 form which is to be completed and sent by you to the Department of Work and Pension to stop state pension and other benefits being paid.
 This also notifies the Department of Work and Pension that a surviving spouse / civil partners' circumstances have changed.

-The coroner
+The Coroner

 When a death occurs in the following circumstances it will be referred to the coroner: